gjwlsdnr0115/Project-Thematic-Investments/README.md

 * Finialized 168 meaningful stock themes mentioned in everyday news over the last year
 * Gathered 200 news data for each stock theme
 * Train word2vec model
-* Use cosine-similarity to predict theme
+* Used cosine-similarity to predict theme

 ## 1. Background
 ### What is thematic investing?